 We welcome usage questions and bug reports from all users, even those who are new to using the project.
 There are a few things you can do to improve the likelihood of quickly getting a good answer.

-Ask questions in the right place: We strongly prefer the use of Stack Overflow or GitHub issues over Gitter chat.
-GitHub and Stack Overflow are more easily searchable by future users, and therefore is more efficient for everyone’s time.
-Gitter chat is strictly reserved for developer and community discussion.
+Ask questions in the right place: We strongly prefer the use of Discourse or GitHub issues over Slack chat.
+Discourse and GitHub are more easily searchable by future users, and therefore can be useful to many more people than those directly involved.

-If you have a general question about how something should work or want best practices then use Stack Overflow.
+If you have a general question about how something should work or want best practices then use Discourse.
 If you think you have found a bug then use GitHub

-Ask only in one place: Please restrict yourself to posting your question in only one place (likely Stack Overflow or GitHub) and don’t post in both
+Ask only in one place: Please restrict yourself to posting your question in only one place (likely the Dask Discourse or GitHub) and don’t post in both

 Create a minimal example: It is ideal to create minimal, complete, verifiable examples.
 This significantly reduces the time that answerers spend understanding your situation, resulting in higher quality answers more quickly.